Pennsylvania Department of Agriculture Provides Guidance Regarding Avian Influenza (Bird Flu)

 Laboratory Submission:

-• Download HPAI Submission Forms and directions for lab specific drop-offs
+• Download HPAI Submission Forms

 • Please complete ALL sections of the Avian Submission form